 Undeterred, Robin chased his prey down a dark street.
 Raising his sword, he swung with all his might.
 He missed the beast’s three heads but managed to chop off a single claw.
 Roaring in rage, the Chimera flapped its wings, pushing the knight to his knees, and flew over the rooftops, fleeing to safety.

 The next morning.
 Robin awoke and noticed that his wife was missing one of her fingers.
-Realizing that she was Chimera, he cried out, “What have I done?”
+Realizing that she was indeed the Chimera, he cried out, “What have I done?”

-This is an Instagram story, kept here for posterity reasons.
-If you like what you read, feel free to subscribe below.
+This is an Instagram story (written by a custom AI), kept here for posterity reasons.